q-johnson/AbuseIPDB-Open-WebUI-Tool/README.md

 ## Overview

-The AbuseIPDB Integration Tool is a utility designed to help users seamlessly interact with the AbuseIPDB API.
+The AbuseIPDB Integration Tool is a utility designed to help users interact with the AbuseIPDB API.
 This tool integrates with the open WebUI to provide a user-friendly interface for checking and managing IP address information related to potential abusive behavior.

 ## Features